BCAA supplements should be a top priority for all performance athletes and bodybuilders, especially for those high-intensity workout days.

 - The capsules contain gelatin and won't suit all diets

-And while the flavors seem to be natural, I noticed a few people recommend avoiding the unflavored one.
+And while the flavors seem to be natural, I noticed a few people recommend avoiding the unflavored amino acid supplement.

 - Supplement Facts: Calories: 24, Carbs: 0g, Fat: 0g, Type: BCAA, Dosage: 6g